What Is A Bull Trap In Crypto?

 Q: How does the lack of adequate price momentum indicate a potential bull trap?

-A: If a cryptocurrency or asset experiences a sudden drop in price, followed by a slow and weak rebound, it could be a sign of a bull trap.
-The lack of strong upward momentum indicates that the market might actually turn around and resume its downward trend.
+A: If a cryptocurrency or asset experiences a sudden price drop, followed by a slow and weak rebound, it could be a sign of a bull trap.
+The lack of strong upward momentum indicates that the market might turn around and resume its downward trend.

 Q: Why is a zero or little trend break important in identifying a bull trap?